 Bodega Harbor, Natural harbor in Bodega Bay, United States.

-Russian fur traders established operations at the harbor between 1811 and 1840 as part of their Ross Colony activities along the California coast.
-This period shaped the early European presence in the region.
+Russian fur traders used the harbor between 1811 and 1840 as part of their Ross Colony operations along the California coast.
+Their presence was among the earliest sustained European activities in this part of the region, which later earned the site its landmark status.

 The community of curious travelers